Last updated: 12/16/2021

 (b) Access Authorization:

-(ii) LiveChat deactivates authentication credentials of employees or contract workers immediately upon the termination of their employment or services;
+(ii) LiveChat deactivates authentication credentials of its personnel immediately upon the termination of their services;

 (c) Least Privilege:

-(ii) LiveChat restricts access to Client Data to only those individuals who require such access to perform their job function;
+(i) LiveChat restricts access to Client Personal Data to only those individuals who require such access to perform their role and responsibilities;

 (d) Integrity and Confidentiality;